Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-04 - Closeness/Betweenness Centrality
+## Lab 4 - Closeness/Betweenness Centrality

-In Lab 04 we will focus on familiarizing yourself with calculating closeness centrality and betweeness centrality scores as well as centralization scores for undirected and directed networks in R. We will revisit the networks we used in [Lab 03 - Degree Centrality and Centralization](../labs/lab-03-instructions.html) to assess how different centrality measures tell us a different (or the same) story about what it means to be "central" in a network.
+In Lab 4 we will focus on familiarizing yourself with calculating closeness centrality and betweeness centrality scores as well as centralization scores for undirected and directed networks in R. We will revisit the networks we used in [Lab 3 - Degree Centrality and Centralization](../labs/lab-03-instructions.html) to assess how different centrality measures tell us a different (or the same) story about what it means to be "central" in a network.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-04-instructions.html')">LAB-04 Instructions</a>